4d/docs/website/translated_docs/es/Debugging/debugger.md

 * Clicking the **Trace** button when a process is selected in the Process page of the Runtime Explorer.
 * Adding a break point in the Method Editor window or in the Break and Catch pages of the Runtime Explorer.

 When called, the debugger window provides the name of the method or class function you're currently tracing, and the action causing the initial appearance of the Debugger window.
-For example, in the above debugger window:
+Por ejemplo, en la ventana del depurador arriba:

 * *Clients_BuildLogo* is the method being traced
 * The debugger window appeared because it detected a call to the `C_PICTURE` command and this command was one of the commands to be caught